Euthanasia law critics gather for final push

 "But we're not making any predictions and we're not taking anyone for granted," he said.

-He said after nearly two years of debate on the bill – it had its first reading in late 2017 and underwent a lengthy Select Committee Process that received a record 39,000 submissions – there were few issues that had not already been raised and discussed.
+He said after nearly two years of debate on the bill – it had its first reading in late 2017 and underwent a lengthy Select Committee Process which received a record 39,000 submissions – there were few issues that had not already been raised and discussed.

 He said public opinion had not been swayed by opposition, with polling in July showing there was 72 per cent support for some kind of assisted dying for the terminally ill.

-"There are some nurses that are distressed by the fact their country has changed the laws, but that's more a reflection on the personal views of those individuals than a system-wide problem," Seymour said.
+"There are some nurses who are distressed by the fact their country has changed the laws, but that's more a reflection on the personal views of those individuals than a system-wide problem," Seymour said.

 Votes on the bill have been carried out on conscience, meaning MPs will on Wednesday vote individually, rather than along party lines.
 All members of the Green Party and NZ First are supporting the bill, while Labour and National MPs are split.